ethanmiller1/Family-Ideas/Professional Journal/Software Stories.md

 	3. EndpointHandlerMapping -  Mapped "{[/health || /health.json],methods=[GET],produces=[application/vnd.spring-boot.actuator.v1+json || application/json]}"
 	4.  request handler methods found on class
 6.  to allow for resolving potential circular references

+## Mentorship

+At my first consulting job with a company called improving, my boss called me into his room one time for a 1-1, and the first words he said was, "Stop doing everything for Jennifer.
+You are like someone standing over her while she's bench pressing, holding all of the weight, robbing her of actually growing through the resistance of the weight."
+So he said that, and it really made sense to me, so going forward whenever I mentor people, I still explain a lot of thing, I still give a generous amount of help, but I'm always careful to make sure I give enough space for the people I'm mentoring to work everything out in their own mind.
+I ask them questions, and I wait for them to arrive a the right question to ask me before I answer it.
+And after making that change, fast forward to my next company at American Airlines, my squad is known for fast tracking young developers to the next level, mostly because of me, and my manager told me that they always send the adepts to our squad because we're for being really good at teaching.